hantsy/spring-kotlin-coroutines-sample/README.md

 }
 ```

-You can also initialize data in a `CommandLineRunner`bean or listen the `@ApplicationReadyEvent`, use a `runBlocking` to wrap the suspend functions.
+You can also initialize data in a `CommandLineRunner` bean or listen the `@ApplicationReadyEvent`, use a `runBlocking` to wrap coroutines tasks.

 ```kot
 runBlocking {